SSDALab/kcpehworkinggroup/speakers.md

 **Next Speaker**

-* *01/17/2024* [Thomas Byrne](https://www.bu.edu/ssw/profile/thomas-byrne/), Associate Professor of Social Work, Boston University -- Will speak on new work coming out in JAMA Network Open that presents new evidence from 2020 Census Data about the aging of the homeless population and a recent paper that looks at the community-level relationship between eviction and homelessness. **In Person**
+* *01/24/2025* [Jason M. Ward](https://www.rand.org/about/people/w/ward_jason_m.html), Codirector, RAND Center on Housing and Homelessness - will speak on ongoing enumeration/survey project on unsheltered homelessness in 3 neighborhoods in LA.

 **Upcoming Speakers**

-* *01/24/2025* [Jason M. Ward](https://www.rand.org/about/people/w/ward_jason_m.html), Codirector, RAND Center on Housing and Homelessness - will speak on ongoing enumeration/survey project on unsheltered homelessness in 3 neighborhoods in LA.
 * *01/31/2024* [Nathanael Lauster](https://sociology.ubc.ca/profile/nathanael-lauster/), Associate Professor of Sociology, UBC -- will speak on talk about what we see up here via homeless counts, etc, and local experiences, as well as what we get from comparative homeless counts in Vancouver, BC.

 <ul>